deltaepsilon/jupiter/notes/NOTES.md

+## Feb 6, 2023

+I'm having a tough time getting started in the morning.
+My faith is waning, even as the bugs are disappearing and the code is running great.

+I guess I keep going???

 ## Feb 1, 2023

 I've got the downloads/ingested/files data chart working, and it cleared up all of my confusion as I had hoped.